lagessiehcs/WSL-like-Environment-on-macOS/README.md

 A guide to creating a lightweight Linux development environment on macOS as an alternative to WSL.

 ## Prerequisites
+The following need to be installed on the mac:
 1. [OrbStack](https://orbstack.dev/)
 2. [iTerm2](https://iterm2.com/)
 3. [XQuartz](https://www.xquartz.org/)